openminted/omtd-stack-setup/README.md

 - `chronos`: Hosts that run chronos framework.
 Note that `chronos` is not supported on Ubuntu 16.04.
 - `galaxy`: A host running Galaxy instance.
+- `docker-registry`: A host running a private Docker registry.

 Perhaps, you may also want to specify additional group variables based on your host, e.g. change the `ansible_python_interpreter`